hashicorp/terraform-provider-aws/website/docs/index.html.markdown

   Can also be set with either the `AWS_REGION` or `AWS_DEFAULT_REGION` environment variables, or via a shared config file parameter `region` if `profile` is used.
   If credentials are retrieved from the EC2 Instance Metadata Service, the region can also be retrieved from the metadata.
-* `s3_force_path_style` - (Optional, **Deprecated**) Whether to enable the request to use path-style addressing, i.e., `https://s3.amazonaws.com/BUCKET/KEY`.
-By default, the S3 client will use virtual hosted bucket addressing, `https://BUCKET.s3.amazonaws.com/KEY`, when possible.
-Specific to the Amazon S3 service.
 * `s3_use_path_style` - (Optional) Whether to enable the request to use path-style addressing, i.e., `https://s3.amazonaws.com/BUCKET/KEY`.
 By default, the S3 client will use virtual hosted bucket addressing, `https://BUCKET.s3.amazonaws.com/KEY`, when possible.
 Specific to the Amazon S3 service.
 * `secret_key` - (Optional) AWS secret key.
 Can also be set with the `AWS_SECRET_ACCESS_KEY` environment variable, or via a shared configuration and credentials files if `profile` is used.
 See also `access_key`.
 * `shared_config_files` - (Optional) List of paths to AWS shared config files.
 If not set, the default is `[~/.aws/config]`.
 A single value can also be set with the `AWS_CONFIG_FILE` environment variable.